paritytech/ink-waterfall/README.md

 export INK_EXAMPLES_PATH=/path/to/ink/examples/
 canvas --tmp --dev > /tmp/canvas.log 2>&1 &

-# by default you will see the firefox gui and the
+# By default you will see the Firefox GUI and the
-# tests interacting with it
+# tests interacting with it.
 cargo test

 # …you can also start the tests headless though, then
-# you won't see anything
+# you won't see anything.
 cargo test --features headless

-# handy for debugging:
+# Handy for debugging:

-# you can prevent the test suite from closing the browser
+# You can prevent the test suite from closing the browser
-# window. then you can still interact with the browser after
+# window.
+Then you can still interact with the browser after
 # the test failed/succeeded.
 export WATERFALL_CLOSE_BROWSER=false

-# setting the number of parallel jobs to one makes it easier
+# Setting the number of parallel jobs to `1` makes it easier
 # to follow the tests interacting with the browser.
 cargo test --jobs 1
 ```